“We want to halve the pain of a billion people, then halve it again, and again.”

 Lets be honest.
 Treating pain is really hard.
 It is taught as a symptom of a disease process, rather than a disease itself, and has been recently explained in neuroscience terms that are equivalent to saying the “color blue” is in your head.
 Which when you consider light waves in the blue spectrum hitting the retina, being converted into an electrical signal, transferred via the optic nerve to the occipital cortex, and translated into the perception of “Blue”, then the color “blue” is technically in our heads.
 But it is not useful.
 Translating that to nociception and pain for patients becomes seriously confusing and commonly offensive.

-We both work with patients every day who have been told damaging things about pain, how it works and why they feel the way they do.
-Who have been to every other doctor and tried everything that was asked of them, yet they weren’t empowered to change the things right at their fingertips or given the most appropriate treatments for their diagnosis.
+We both work with patients every day who have been told damaging things about pain, how it works, and why they feel the way they do…Who have been to many doctors and tried everything that was asked of them, yet weren’t empowered to change the things right at their fingertips or given the most appropriate treatments for their diagnosis.
 This frustrates both of us in different ways and has fueled our why’s in developing our own practices and perspectives on pain we want to share with you.

 What chronic pain patients too often feel is hopelessness, desperation, shame, grief, and a lack of accountability from providers for providing better information and guidance.

 We felt obligated to create this podcast to better bridge the gap between patients and providers, and change the way chronic pain is approached and treated.
+By breaking down the mechanisms of pain, various causes, contributing factors, amplifiers and more, we can link them to the best treatments or stratgies and how to most effectively implement them.

 From a blame perspective, doctors are expected to do too much and blamed when pain won’t go away.
 Patients are blamed and cast as resource wasting malingerers when pain isn’t because of something identifiable.
-And each party struggles with guilt.
-The patient feels guilty for being sick, and the doctor feels guilty for not knowing or not being able to help.
-This is where for the Dr, this disconnect too often leads to, it must be because of the patient.
-Because that’s easier to say than ‘I don’t know.’
+And each party struggles with guilt and shame.
+The patient feels guilty for being sick, and the doctor feels shame for not knowing or being able to help.⁣ This is where for the physician, this disconnect too often leads to, it must be because of the patient, because that’s easier to say than ‘I’m sorry, I don’t know.’

 On the physician side: